Skip to content

 • Take the first element from this reference point and move it to its new position after rotation.

-• Repeat step 3 for all remaining elements, shifting them one position to the left.
+• Repeat step 3 for all remaining elements, shifting them in one position to the left.

-• The last element in the original array will become the first element after rotation.
+• The last component of the original array will become the first element after rotation.

 Example Solution